n1kdo/BandSelector/README.md

   the 15-pin accessory connector, and supply DC to the coaxial power jack.
 * Automatic TX Inhibit prevents TX into wrong/no antenna.
 * Cheap cheap compared to existing commercial solutions.
+About $77 for each band selector.
 * Open Source Hardware and Software.
 Do what you will with attribution.

 ![Band Selector](images/band-selector.jpg "Band Selector") Band Selector